 Formed in 1977, X quickly established themselves as one of the best bands in the first wave of LA's flourishing punk scene; becoming legendary leaders of a punk generation.
 Featuring vocalist Exene Cervenka, vocalist/bassist John Doe, guitarist Billy Zoom, and drummer DJ Bonebrake, their debut 45 was released on the seminal Dangerhouse label in 1978, followed by seven studio albums released from 1980-1993.
-Over the years, the band has released several critically acclaimed albums, topped the musical charts with regularity and performed their iconic hits on top television shows such as Letterman and American Bandstand.
+Over the years, the band has released several critically acclaimed albums, topped the musical charts with regularity, and performed their iconic hits on top television shows such as Letterman and American Bandstand.

-In 2020, X celebrate the 40th Anniversary of Los Angeles.
-In 2019 X reissued and remastered their first four classic albums via their collaboration with Fat Possum Records.
-Los Angeles (1980), Wild Gift (1981), Under The Big Black Sun (1982) and More Fun In The New World (1983).
+In 2020, X celebrated the 40th anniversary of Los Angeles.
+In 2019, X reissued and remastered their first four classic albums via their collaboration with Fat Possum Records: Los Angeles (1980), Wild Gift (1981), Under The Big Black Sun (1982), and More Fun In The New World (1983).
 In addition, the band recently re-entered the recording studio for the first time since 1984.

-The band continues to tour with the original line-up: Exene Cervenka, John Doe, Billy Zoom and DJ Bonebrake.
+The band continues to tour with the original line-up: Exene Cervenka, John Doe, Billy Zoom, and DJ Bonebrake.